Getting business premises

 You can also buy premises for your company’s direct ownership or establish a separate joint-stock property company for this purpose.
 Alternatively, you can purchase the space for your personal ownership, in which case your company can rent it from you to use as its premises.
 Calculate which alternative is most profitable for you.

 When you are buying premises, remember that a successful transaction requires careful planning.
 Take advantage of the expertise of a real estate agent who will typically participate in the transaction.
 The real estate agent will prepare the necessary documents, take care of preparing the bills of sale, and assist you with legal issues related to the transaction.
+However, you must independently fill in a Transfer tax form and pay the tax in the MyTax service.

 The seller must provide you with accurate and sufficient information about the sold property.
 In addition, the seller is obliged to inform of any defects and faults in the premises, if known to them.